 7. Speed & Distance Log Device

-The device is used to measure the speed and the distance traveled by a ship from a set point.
+This bridge equipment on a ship is used to measure the speed and the distance travelled by a ship from a set point.
 By calculating the same, ETA of the ship is adjusted or given to the port authority and agent.

 8. Echo Sounder